Quasi-T\"oplitz functions in KAM theorem: Introduction

 where $P_\nu\to 0$ in some appropriate norm.
 The symplectic transformation is well defined for all $\xi$ which satisfy the {\em Melnikov non--resonance conditions}:

-for all $\nu'\leq \nu$ and $\forall k\in \Z^b, \;l\in \Z^{\Z_1^d}$ such that $(k,l)\neq (0,0)\,,\; |l|\leq 2$.
-Here $\tau$ is an appropriate constant, while $\gamma_\nu$ is a sequence of positive numbers.
-With this conditions in mind it is clear that a degeneracy $\Ome^{(\nu')}_n= \Ome^{(\nu')}_m$ poses problems since the left hand side in \eqref{melnikov} is identically zero for $h=0,l=e_m-e_n$ ($e_m$ with $m\in \Z_1^d$ is the standard basis vector).
+for all $ k\in \Z^b, \;l\in \Z^{\Z_1^d}$ such that $(k,l)\neq (0,0)\,,\; |l|\leq 2$ and $|k|< K_\nu$.
+Here $\varrho,\gamma$ are appropriate constants.
+With these conditions in mind it is clear that a degeneracy $\Ome^{(\nu)}_n= \Ome^{(\nu)}_m$ poses problems since the left hand side in \eqref{melnikov} is identically zero for $k=0,l=e_m-e_n$ ($e_m$ with $m\in \Z_1^d$ is the standard basis vector).
 To avoid this problem we use the fact that all the $H_\nu$ have $M$ as constant of motion.
 This in turn implies that some of the Fourier coefficients of $P_\nu$ are identically zero so that the conditions \eqref{melnikov} need to be imposed only on those $k,l$ such that $\sum_{i=1}^b \n_{i}k_i + \sum_{m\in \Z_1^d} m l_m=0$.
 Then, in our example, $k=0$ automatically implies $n=m$.
 This is the key argument used in \cite{GY3}.
 However, once that one has proved that the left hand side of \eqref{melnikov} is never identically zero, one still has to show that the quantitative bounds of \eqref{melnikov} may be imposed on some positive measure set of parameters $\xi$.
-This is an easy task when $|l|=0,1$ or $l= e_m + e_n $ but may pose serious problems in the case $l= e_m-e_n$ where the non--resonance condition is where $n-m= \sum_{i=1}^b \n_i k_i$.
+This is an easy task when $|l|=0,1$ or $l= e_m + e_n $ but may pose serious problems in the case $l= e_m-e_n$ where the non--resonance condition is of the form where $n-m= \sum_{i=1}^b \n_i k_i$.
 Indeed in this case for every fixed value of $k$ one should in principle impose infinitely many conditions, since the momentum conservation only fixes $n-m$.
 In \cite{GY3}, the presence of $\Psi_s$ implies that $\Omega^{(\nu)}_m-|m|^2\approx {\varepsilon\over |m|^s}$ so that if $|m|^s > c |k|^\tau$ the variation of $\Omega^{(\nu)}$ is negligible.
 This implies in turn that one has to impose only finitely many conditions for each $k$.
 In the case of equation \eqref{equ} however $s=0$, so that this argument may not be applied.
-To show that it is still true that one may impose the non resonance conditions by verifying only a finite number of bounds for each $k$ one needs some control on $\Omega^{(\nu)}_m-|m|^2$, for $|m|$ large, throughout the KAM algorithm.
+One wishes to impose the non resonance conditions by verifying only a finite number of bounds for each $k$.
+To do this one needs some control on $\Omega^{(\nu)}_m-|m|^2$, for $|m|$ large, throughout the KAM algorithm.
 The ideal setting is when $\Omega^{(\nu)}_m-|m|^2$ is $m$--independent.
 This holds true for the first step of the KAM algorithm due to the fact that $P$ is a T\"oplitz function.
-However it is easily seen that already $P_{1}$ is not a T\"oplitz function.
-Our strategy is to define a class of functions, the {\em quasi--T\"oplitz functions}, and show that all the $P_\nu$ belong to this set.
-Informally speaking a quasi--T\"oplitz function is a function whose Hessian restricted to affine subspaces defined by equations with integer coefficients is {\em well approximated} by a T\"oplitz matrix.
+However it is easily seen that already $P_{1}$ is not a T\"oplitz function and some wider class of functions must be defined.